Seahawks1013/242studentslabs/labs/lab8.md

 The dictionary contains: `apple`, `application`, `apply`, `apt`, `banana`, `band`, `bandana`, `bat`, `cat`, `card`, `care`, `car`, `carpet`.

 **[OBSERVE 3]**
 `"car"` is in the dictionary. `"carpet"` is also in the dictionary.
 Both queries give `hasPrefix=1`.
 But their `search` results differ.
-Explain exactly what the trie node reached after traversing `c → a → r` looks like — specifically its `isEnd` flag and its child pointers.
+Explain exactly what the trie node reached after traversing `c → a → r` looks like — specifically, its `isEnd` flag and its child pointers.

+Answer: The trie node reached after traversing c → a → r has isEnd = true (since "car" was inserted already as a complete word).
+It has an index pointer at index p, leading towards "carpet".

 **[OBSERVE 4]**
 `"ap"` is **not** a word in the dictionary, but `hasPrefix` returns 1.
 Draw the trie path for `a → p` and identify where the traversal stops.
 Why does `trie_hasPrefix` return true while `trie_search` returns false?

+Answer: `a → p` lands on a valid trie node, since the path exists. `trie_hasPrefix` is true because the traversal finishes without hitting a null pointer.

 **[OBSERVE 5]**
 Look at the four words sharing the prefix `"app"`: `apple`, `application`, `apply`, `apt`.